-Ms. Lee continued her studies with Andrew Campbell at Arizona State University, where she is currently pursuing her Doctorate of Musical Arts in Collaborative Piano and Chamber Music.
+Dr. Lee continued her studies with Andrew Campbell at Arizona State University, where she received her Doctorate of Musical Arts in Collaborative Piano and Chamber Music in 2019.
 At ASU, she served as a teaching assistant, received special talent awards, and was the primary pianist for the ASU’s top large ensembles, including the ASU Symphony and Wind Orchestra.
 In 2016, she attended the professional program SongFest in Los Angeles, and the Bowdoin International Music Festival in Maine as a performance associate awarded with a full scholarship.

-As an active collaborator, she was invited to be the staff pianist at MCC’s Summer Flute Project in Mesa, Arizona, and a guest artist at the 47th National Flute Convention in Salt Lake City, Utah in 2019.
-She performed in faculty recitals and a chamber music concert, and was appointed as a returning guest artist for the MCC Summer Flute Project in 2020.
+As an active collaborator, she was invited to perform at the 47th National Flute Convention in Salt Lake City, Utah in 2019 and Mid-Atlantic Flute Convention in Washington D.C. in 2020, and to be the staff pianist at MCC’s Summer Flute Project in Mesa, Arizona.
+She performed in faculty recitals and a chamber music concert and has been appointed as a returning guest artist for the MCC Summer Flute Project in the following year.

 Dr. Lee published A New Piano Reduction of the Nielsen Flute Concerto in December 2019.